mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 * Xcode from the Mac App Store
 * In Xcode, make sure to visit the preferences and install the Command Line Tools
-* CocoaPods, which can be installed using `sudo gem install cocoapods` (again, omit `sudo` if you are using rbenv)
+* CocoaPods, which can be installed using `gem install cocoapods`

 ### Creating the project

 Start Xcode and create a new project.
-Use the template 'OS X/Application/Cocoa Application':
+Use the template 'macOS/Application/Cocoa Application':

 [[xcode_new_app.png]]